nodeset-org/docs.nodeset.io/node-operators/hyperdrive/disaster-recovery-and-node-migration.md

 3 have been activated already.
 ```

+After you've enabled the StakeWise module, you need to regenerate your validator keys.
+The reason for this is that the new Hyperdrive installation currently has no way of knowing how many keys were generated before.
+Regenerate the same number of keys with `hyperdrive stakewise wallet generate -c X` where `X` is the number of keys to generate.
+The alias version of this command is `hyperdrive sw w g -c X`.

+Hyperdrive will ask if you want to continue uploading your deposit data.
+Even though it's already been uploaded, it's safe to do this, as Hyperdrive will detect they've already been uploaded, and report back the status.

 ### Recovering the Constellation Module

 After you've recovered your wallet, you can enable the Constellation module in the Hyperdrive Configuration terminal `hyperdrive service config` -> Modules menu.

 After exiting the configuration terminal, Hyperdrive asks you to verify you don't have any running validators, and a final verification that if you did have validators running, you've waited 15 minutes, because Hyperdrive can't determine if you attested in the last 15 minutes.
-Because you're about to regenerate the same keys, ensure that the node you're recovering hasn't attested in the last 15 minutes.
+Because you're about to regenerate the same keys, this will apply to you, and **you MUST ensure that the node you're recovering hasn't attested in the last 15 minutes or you may be slashed!**

-After you've enabled the Constellation module, you need to rebuild your validator keys.
-The Constellation module searches for activated keys from the Constellation wallet derivation path, by default from index 0 to index 500.
-You can rebuild your validator keys with `hyperdrive constellation wallet rebuild`.
-The alias version of this command is `hyperdrive cs w b`.

 ```
 The following keys will be rebuilt: